Şayan Kadın: Biography

-Murad ascended the throne on 30 May 1876, after the deposition of his uncle Sultan Abdulaziz, Şayan was given the title of "Third Kadın".
-After reigning for three months, Murad was deposed on 30 August 1876, due to mental instability and was imprisoned in the Çırağan Palace. Şayan and her six years old daughter followed him into confinement.
-In 1878, there was a failed attempt to free Murad and put him back on the throne, the Ali Suavi conspiracy, which was organized by some of Murad's half brothers and sisters (Şehzade Selim Süleyman, Şehzade Ahmed Kemaleddin, Fatma Sultan and Seniha Sultan).
-After the bankruptcy, Abdülhamid II had iron doors and gratings on the windows put on the Çırağan palace.
+Murad ascended the throne on 30 May 1876, after the deposition of his uncle Sultan Abdulaziz. Şayan was given the title of "Third Kadın".
+After reigning for three months, Murad was deposed on 30 August 1876, due to mental instability and was imprisoned in the Çırağan Palace. Şayan and her six-year-old daughter followed him into confinement.
+In 1878, there was a failed attempt to free Murad and restore him to the throne, the Ali Suavi conspiracy, which was organized by some of Murad's half brothers and sisters (Şehzade Selim Süleyman, Şehzade Ahmed Kemaleddin, Fatma Sultan and Seniha Sultan).
+Afterwards, Abdülhamid II had iron doors and gratings installed on the windows at the Çırağan Palace.
 Frightened by the noise, Murad sent Şayan to see what was going on.
 She cried to see the new doors and windows and tried to hide the truth from Murad, telling him they were just fixing the doors, but he went to check and saw for himself.

 After Murad's death in 1904, according to Filitzen Hanim caused by pain and shame over the scandal caused by Şayan's daughter, Hatice Sultan, she remained in the Çırağan Palace when every one else had left.
-She declared that "My master died here, as prisoner, and here I will die too.".
+She declared that "My master died here, as prisoner, and here I will die too."
 Until 1908, Resan Hanım, fifth consort, stayed with her, but afterwards, she went to live with her daughter Fatma Sultan and Şayan was left alone. Şayan was very attached to Şehzade Ali Vasıb, who called her her "third grandmother".
 Princess Leyla Achba met her at a dinner of Caliph Abdülmecid II and was fascinated by her intelligence and kindness.
 In 1915, the CPU canceled her salary and she fell into poverty.
 She died during the occupation of Constantinople.
 After the exile of the Ottoman dynasty, she lived with Reftarıdil Kadın in Ortaköy.
 She died on 15 March 1945.
 In her last years, she suffered from senile dementia and was screaming in panic that Abdülhamid II's soldiers were about to break in.
-She was the last Murad's consort to die.
+She was the last of Murad's consorts to die.